IRLL/HierarchyCraft/README.md

 Crafting is NOT an environment, it's an environment builder.

-Crafting allows to generate arbitrarely hierarchical environments for machine learning research purposes.
+Crafting allows to generate arbitrarily hierarchical environments for machine learning research purposes.

-It uses the classic reinforcement learning framework, player is in a state and can take actions to update the state.
+It uses the classic reinforcement learning framework, the player is in a state and can take actions to update the state.

 A Crafting environment is a sandbox environment composed of items, zones, and transformations.